Jatshoen/.github/profile/README.md

 We are actively looking for anyone who would like to be a part of our mission.
 We are specifically looking for anyone with experience in the following positions:

+* Software Engineer Fellow:
-* Front-end software developer
+  * Front-end software engineer
-* Back-end software developer
+  * Back-end software engineer
-* Data Science
-* Security and database management
+  * Full-stack software engineer
-* Web UI UX
+* UI UX Fellow
-* Graphic designer
+* Graphic designer Fellow
-* Social media & communications chair
+* Social media & communications Fellow

-If you are interested in joining Jatshoen, please email jatshoen@gmail.com or fill out our [interest form](https://forms.gle/2c5VAa8ENwcfFEGE7).
+If you are interested in joining Jatshoen or have any questions, please email jatshoen@gmail.com or wangdrak.dorji@gmail.com or akira.nair@pennmedicine.upenn.edu.
+If interested in joining, please fill out [interest form](https://forms.gle/2c5VAa8ENwcfFEGE7).

 ### Project Panel
 Here are the projects we are currently working on...